DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Real-Time Total Calculation**: For each player, the app calculates and displays the cumulative score after each frame, factoring in the correct bonus points for strikes and spares.

   This project was a great opportunity to apply my knowledge of **Tkinter** for building graphical user interfaces, as well as handling user inputs and calculations dynamically.
 It was challenging but rewarding to integrate real-time score updates and ensure that the app remained responsive, accurate, and easy to use throughout the game.
 I gained deeper insights into managing GUI-based applications with Python and learned how to ensure robust input validation and dynamic interaction.
+* Day 213: 🛤️ Self-Avoiding Walk in Python 🚶‍♂️

+  Today, I worked on a **Self-Avoiding Walk** simulation using Python, exploring the use of recursion and backtracking.
+The self-avoiding walk is a mathematical model that represents a path on a grid that never crosses itself.
+Below are the key highlights of the project:

+  - **Recursion**: The solution is built using a recursive function that explores the grid step-by-step, attempting to find valid moves without revisiting any previously visited cells.
+The function continues to explore until either a full path is found or no valid moves remain.

+  - **Backtracking**: If a path reaches a dead-end (i.e., no more valid moves), the algorithm backtracks by resetting the last visited cell to try a different direction.
+This ensures that all possibilities are explored.

+  - **Grid Representation**: The grid is represented as an `n x n` matrix where each cell is either `True` (visited) or `False` (unvisited).
+The walk starts from the center of the grid, and the program attempts to navigate randomly without crossing the same path.

+  - **Randomized Movement**: To simulate various outcomes, valid moves are shuffled randomly at each step.
+This randomness leads to different results on every execution of the walk.

+  - **Termination and Success Check**: The walk can end in two ways: either it fills the entire grid successfully without crossing itself, or it fails due to lack of valid moves.
+A message indicating success or failure is displayed at the end.

+  - **Practical Applications**: The self-avoiding walk has applications in areas such as combinatorics, physical simulations (like polymer chain modeling), and probability theory.
+It is an interesting problem that highlights the importance of recursion and efficient backtracking.

+  This project provided valuable insight into recursive exploration and the challenges involved in simulating random processes on a grid.